JustinGrote/ModuleFast-action/README.md

 ### Pinning a ModuleFast Release Version

-Modulefast by default will run with the latest released version on GitHub.
+ModuleFast by default will run with the latest released version on GitHub.
 It is strongly recommended however that you pin your ModuleFast to a specific version to avoid breaking changes.

 ```yaml